anonymity12/anonymity12/README.md

 ### Hi there 👋

+👋 Hi, I’m @anonymity12, a independent software engineer living in Chengdu 👀 I’m interested in Coding, Cooking, Meditation, Reading 🌱 I’m currently learning Java and Vue, and Web3
+💞️ I’m looking to collaborate on Web3 learning group or Serious-Game development 📫 How to reach me, mail me to paulblue97@yahoo.com

 <!--
 **anonymity12/anonymity12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.